 Nowadays, it’s not easy to raise capital to finance a business.
 You should aware that investors are looking for the best bet in most cases.
 Therefore, entrepreneurs will have to do more to be able to attract the right people to your business.

 You have to do as much work removing doubt as you do highlighting positives.
 There are, however, some simple steps that you can take to help your business more attractive to potential investors.
 You don’t even need to change all that much to your current approach.

 It’s much more about improving impressions and aesthetics than altering the way your actual business operates.
 In short, these are more cosmetic changes to consider, which will help make what you’re doing a far more attractive proposition.

 Increase Your Networking

 It’s good to always have an ‘elevator pitch’ prepared should the time ever call for it.
-You should be aware that the business world is sometimes as much about who you know and what you know.
-So it’s never going to count against you to have a wide range of contacts in place.
+You should be aware that the business world is sometimes as much about who you and what you know.
+So, it’s never going to count against you to have a wide range of contacts.